apizee/ApiRTC-ios/README.md

 ```

-You can get actual presence groups information to check group states, contacts etc:
+You can get an actual presence group's information in order to check group states, active contacts etc:

 ```
 if let group = ApiRTC.session.presenceGroups["someGroup"] {